Dr. Rajat Kathuria

 Dr Bhagwati was educated at St. Stephen’s College, Tufts University and Massachusetts Institute of Technology (MIT).
-He is also currently chairman of Infrastructure Development Finance Corporation (IDFC) Alternatives and board member of IDFC’s holding company.
-He was India’s High Commissioner to the United Kingdom and before that India’s Ambassador to the European Union, Belgium and Luxembourg.
+He is also currently chairman of the Infrastructure Development Finance Corporation (IDFC) Alternatives and board member of IDFC’s holding company.
+He was India’s High Commissioner to the United Kingdom and India’s Ambassador to the European Union, Belgium and Luxembourg.
 He has held senior positions in the Ministry of External Affairs.

 Dr Bhagwati was Joint Secretary (Capital Markets, Pension Reforms and External Commercial Borrowings) in the Ministry of Finance (MoF).
 During his tenure in MoF he was responsible for improving market integrity and implementing best practices in Indian bond, equity and derivatives’ markets and the pensions sector.
 He has worked for eleven years in Washington DC in the World Bank’s Treasury.
 His responsibilities at the World Bank included bond funding, derivatives transactions and asset-liability management.

 Dr Bhagwati has authored research publications in ICRIER, at the World Bank and in several books.
 He is an occasional columnist in Business Standard (an Indian daily newspaper).